codempireio/code-style/docs/react.md

 > `index.ts` file serves as an export point.
 We should import files only from it.

-## 2. Don't use anonymus function in events props
+## 2. Don't use anonymous function in events props

 > Instead of